|Festival Antigel – ADC|

-Class D students of the Bachelor in Contemporary Dance will present their graduation show, created by French choreographer Mathilde Monnier.
+Class D students of the Bachelor in Contemporary Dance present their graduation show, created by French choreographer Mathilde Monnier.

-The students were to be hosted in residence for 5 weeks at the Mercat de les flors in Barcelona, with a premiere on the stage of the Spanish institution, and then leave for a tour of nine performances in Switzerland and France.
+They were to be hosted in residence for 5 weeks at the Mercat de les flors in Barcelona, with a premiere on the stage of the Spanish institution, and then leave for a tour of nine performances in Switzerland and France.

 French choreographer Mathilde Monnier presents a piece entitled A Dance Climax, which plays with apnea and the breath of dance.
 She draws the students into a common breath to protect the future, in an attempt to make the invisible visible.